Having a hole in your backpack is no fun. It can happen sometimes, especially if your backpack is worn out because of how much you use it.

 Sewing a patch on your backpack is also a great way to customize your look if the backpack is too plain for your liking.
 It’s a really fun and easy project that can help you breathe new life into an old design.

 So how do you sew a patch on a backpack?
-To sew a patch onto your backpack, simply place the patch where you want it to go, pin it on, and sew carefully to secure it in place.
-A running or whip stitch is ideal for hand-sewing; straight or zigzag stitches are best for a sewing machine.
-Use a slightly large sewing needle.
+To sew a patch onto your backpack, place the patch where you want it, pin it on, and sew it in place.
+A running or whip stitch is ideal for hand-sewing.
+Straight or zigzag stitches are best for a sewing machine.
+Use a large sewing needle.